lowRISC/opentitan/doc/ug/getting_started_verilator.md

 To stop the simulation press CTRL-c.

+If you want to run a program other than `hello_world`, you'll change the second `--meminit` argument to point to a different `.scr.vmem` file under `build-bin`.
+For the most part, the structure under `build-bin` follows the structure in the repository.
+Executables intended for Verilator are suffixed with `sim_verilator`.

+All executed instructions in the loaded software are logged to the file `trace_core_00000000.log`.
+The columns in this file are tab separated; change the tab width in your editor if the columns don't appear clearly, or open the file in a spreadsheet application.

 ## Interact with the simulated UART

-The simulation contains code to create a virtual UART port.
-When starting the simulation you should see a message like
+When starting the simulation you should see a message like:
 ```console
 UART: Created /dev/pts/11 for uart0.
 Connect to it with any terminal program, e.g.
 $ screen /dev/pts/11